LogLevel

 {path to file}

-Path to private key file used by the web interface server for communication with clients that establish connections to an administrative socket via HTTPS.
+Path to the private key file used by the management web interface server to communicate with clients that establish HTTPS connections to the administrative socket.

-Please note that the certificate file (which is specified by the previous discussed parameter) and the private key file must form a matching pair.
+The certificate file (specified by the AdminSslCertificate parameter) and the private key file must match each other.

 AdminSslCA